cipriponta/payroll-asp-net/README.md

 - Updating data about a current employee
 - Deleting employees
 - Automatic salary and taxes calculations
-- Reports that the current cost of the business
+- Reports that present the current cost of the business